mohammed16ibraheem/safient/README.md

 -----------------------------------------------------------------------------------------

-check the images in folder images
+Check the screenshots and demo video in the `Images/` folder.